-Nearly 30% of all greenhouses gasses produced on the planet comes from the use of electricity.
-That’s in addition to the extra 11% of greenhouses gasses produced by other commercial and residential enterprises.
+Nearly 30% of all greenhouse gasses produced on the planet come from the use of electricity.
+That’s in addition to the extra 11% of greenhouse gasses produced by other commercial and residential enterprises.
 That also doesn’t include the fossil fuel emissions that are burned every day by millions of commuters traveling back and forth to work every day.

-While offering telecommuting options is only one of the ways in which businesses can help contribute to sustainability, overall it is a significant one.
+While offering telecommuting options is only one of how businesses can help contribute to sustainability, overall it is a significant one.

 1. Cuts down on electric consumption